-As of December 31, 2011, the Company had no remaining unrecognized tax benefits (including penalties and interest).
-As of January 1, 2011, the Company reported total unrecognized tax benefits (including penalties and interest) of \$199,000.
-When these amounts are recognized, the entire amount impacts the effective tax rate.
-During fiscal years 2011 and 2010, the Company decreased the reserves related to uncertain income tax positions by \$108,000 and \$622,000, respectively, due to the expiration of statutes of limitations of tax filings in foreign jurisdictions.
+As of December 29, 2012 and December 31, 2011, the Company had no remaining unrecognized tax benefits (including penalties and interest).
+During fiscal year 2011, the Company decreased the reserves related to uncertain income tax positions by \$108,000 due to the expiration of statutes of limitations of tax filings in foreign jurisdictions.
+The entire amount impacted the effective tax rate.